LabIMotion/chem-generic-ui/README.md

 yarn add chem-generic-ui
 ```

-## Issue Reporting & Asking Questions

-Kindly utilize the 'Discussion' section for any inquiries, concerns, suggestions, or ideas you may wish to share.
-We will initiate the process of creating an 'issue' with the appropriate label to provide you with a more comprehensive status overview.
+## Engage with Us

+Feel free to utilize the [Discussions](https://github.com/LabIMotion/labimotion/discussions) section to share any inquiries, concerns, suggestions, ideas, or even express your interest in collaboration.
+We welcome your participation! :sun_with_face:

+## License

+Code released under the [AGPL-3.0 License](https://www.gnu.org/licenses/agpl-3.0.txt).